5 Best Zinc Supplements for Fertility

 What Zinc Does for Fertility

 Zinc operates at the cellular level.
 It activates enzymes involved in DNA synthesis, cell division, and hormone receptor signaling.
 Without adequate zinc, the entire hormonal cascade is compromised — from luteinizing hormone (LH) to testosterone to progesterone.
+A comprehensive review in the Journal of Reproduction & Infertility established that zinc cannot be stored in the body, making regular daily intake essential — and that deficiency directly impedes spermatogenesis and negatively affects serum testosterone (Fallah et al., 2018).

 In men, zinc is concentrated in the testes and prostate.
 It is essential for sperm production, motility, and morphology.
 In women, it supports follicle development, ovulation timing, and the luteal phase.
 Deficiency in either sex directly reduces fertility outcomes.